 FIRST AND FOREMOST: "Would you like me to take my shoes off?"

 I know this seems super silly but it shows immediate respect.
-As someone who was raised in a “no shoe house” and abides by this rule to this day, it’s something that is very important to some people.
-Don’t make the potential client ask you first.
+As someone who was raised in a "no shoe house" and abides by this rule to this day, it's something that is very important to some people.
+It can be helpful to ask the potential cat parent proactively.

 "How often does your cat poop?
 How is the consistency?"